 One of our favourite spots for a fancy celebratory dinner is The Ivy Brasserie in Cambridge.

-It’s a Brasserie version of the Ivy and one of our faves.
+It’s a Brasserie version of the Ivy and one of my favourites.
 Swanky decor with vibrant velvet colours, plants, patterned floors, and a mish mash of photos; the interior is lush.

 Hot diggity, it was so good.
 Turns out duck parfait and brioche is a combo of dreams.